 - Submissions should be addressed to our Senior Editor‘

-Ford Street Publishing – OPEN.
-They are looking for ‘children’s through to young adult fiction‘ only
+Ford Street Publishing – They are looking for ‘children’s through to young adult fiction‘ only.
+Check their website for details.
+They only publish Australian authors and illustrators.
+Allow 3 months for a response.

 - Submissions: They require hard copy manuscripts to be mailed (not on disc).
 They advise that replies can take up to 3 months.